-NO Exercise Full Exercise
+No Exercise Full Exercise

-Per share \$ 0.84 \$ 0.84
+Per share \$ \$

-Total \$ 2,520,000 \$ 2,898,000
+Total \$ \$

-The representatives have advised us that the underwriters propose to offer the ordinary shares directly to the public at the public offering price on the cover of this prospectus and to selected dealers, which may include the underwriters, at such offering price less a selling concession not in excess of \$11.16 per share.
+The representatives have advised us that the underwriters propose to offer the ordinary shares directly to the public at the public offering price on the cover of this prospectus and to selected dealers, which may include the underwriters, at such offering price less a selling concession not in excess of \$ per share.
 After the offering, the representatives may change the offering price and other selling terms.

 The expenses of the offering that are payable by us are estimated to be \$2.4 million (excluding underwriting discounts and commissions).
 We have also agreed to reimburse the underwriters for certain of their expenses, in an amount of up to \$30,000, incurred in connection with review by FINRA of the terms of this offering, as set forth in the underwriting agreement.
-The underwriters have agreed to reimburse us for certain costs associated with this offering.